Visual Modality Prompt for Adapting Vision-Language Object Detectors: Results and Discussion

-Our ModPrompt technique is compared with recent works on modality translators for ODs: HalluciDet~\citep{medeiros2024hallucidet} and ModTr~\citep{medeiros2024modality}.
-In~\tref{tab:comparative}, we see that our results are better in most of the cases.
-For the FLIR dataset, ModTr has a slightly better AP$_{50}$, but we perform better for AP$_{75}$ and AP, which indicates that our bounding boxes are more similar to the real ones.
-Please note that both HalluciDet and ModTr are using Faster-RCNN~\citep{ren2016faster} as the detector.
+\textbf{Comparison with SOTA Modality Translation OD methods.} Our ModPrompt technique is compared with recent works on modality translators for ODs: HalluciDet~\citep{medeiros2024hallucidet} and ModTr~\citep{medeiros2024modality}.
+In~\cref{fig:comparative}, we observe that our results are better in all APs for the LLVIP dataset.
+Additional results for the FLIR-IR dataset are presented in the supplementary material.

+\textbf{Comparison of the number of Train Parameters and Knowledge Preservation.} In~\tref{tab:comparison_knowledgepres} we compare the number of training parameters and show the catastrophic forgetting in the compared baseline methods.
+As we can see, ModPrompt preserves the zero-shot performance on the COCO dataset while the performance drops significantly in HFT and FT.
+Other visual prompt strategies such as WM and WM$_{2}$ can preserve the zero-shot performance, but our average performance is much better than theirs while requiring less trainable parameters.